 On behalf of my own mental health, I was diagnosed with autism at a young age and I had only found out about my diagnosis as I was exiting elementary school.
 Even with the daily paranoia that I encounter in my life I still try my best to speak up to the best of my ability, in order to give others a sense of what the experience is like for myself.

 Having grown up inside of a Catholic community it hasn’t always been easy trying to cope up with the environments around me, because I know I still feel somewhat alien to whatever else goes on – since I also don’t believe the same way, and I moved away from religion in my early teens but am not an atheist.
-Nevertheless, I stuck around because I made a number of valuable and supportive peers from the area, and now that I am a first-year college student – getting this out of the way to reaffirm my own independence was what I feel was a step forward.
+Nevertheless, I stuck around because I made a number of valuable and supportive peers from the area, and now that I am a college student – getting this out of the way to reaffirm my own independence was what I feel was a step forward.

 It wasn’t until my final year of high school when I came out as a queer to many of my friends within the film community.
 It was difficult to accept it, but through my life in high school I had also sought romantic interests beyond males and females yet kept it nothing more than a mere suppressed thought.
 But now that I’ve become more open about it, it has also helped me with developing my own critical lens as a moviegoer – and it also allowed me to feel more truthful to my own self.
 With the binary perception of sexuality among the public it seems very difficult to explain how our gender identity can be perceived but nonetheless, it is the only way I know I can express the truth about my point of view.